memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 Football is a word that could mean one of several sports.
 In this article, we are referring to the best-known type of football, association football.
-In North America, South Africa, and Australia to avoid confusion with other types of football, this it is called "soccer".
+In North America, South Africa, and Australia, to avoid confusion with other types of football, it is called "soccer".

 In professional football, a transfer is the action taken whenever a player under contract moves between teams.
 It refers to the transferring of